WeazyBreezy/html-studos/README.md

 # html-studos

-this is just a repository for may html studies
+this is just a repository for my html studies